Mathematical finance: Risk and portfolio management: the P world

 Much effort has gone into the study of financial markets and how prices vary with time.

 Charles Dow, one of the founders of Dow Jones & Company and The Wall Street Journal, enunciated a set of ideas on the subject which are now called Dow Theory.
 This is the basis of the so-called technical analysis method of attempting to predict future changes.
 One of the tenets of "technical analysis" is that market trends give an indication of the future, at least in the short term.
 The claims of the technical analysts are disputed by many academics.
+While numerous empirical studies have examined the effectiveness of technical analysis, there remains no definitive consensus on its usefulness in forecasting financial markets.